yuhangc9321/haxe-independent-study/blog-entries/week-3.md

 ## Haxe
 HaxeFlixel is what I'm using to make my product.
-HaxeFlixel is a 2d game engine based on Haxe, but it is not really necessary to know everything about Haxe.
+HaxeFlixel is a 2d game engine/library based on Haxe, but it is not really necessary to know everything about Haxe.
 So I skimmed through this tutorial:
 [https://haxe.org/manual/introduction.html](https://haxe.org/manual/introduction.html)